 Let’s get a few things out of the way.
 The overwhelming scientific and medical consensus is that sexual orientation is not a choice, it can’t be changed, and whatever the cause seems to be set sometime before the age of two.
 It is also the overwhelming scientific and medical consensus that the differences in health outcomes and such that are sometimes cherry-picked from studies to prove that being queer is harmful are actually evidence that anti-gay discrimination is harmful.

-Queer kids are born in all types of families.
+Queer kids are born into all types of families.
 And even when the adults around us don’t notice or suspect us from an early age, we all notice that something is different pretty early.
 And the older we get in an environment where our feelings and interests don’t match what is expected by the adults around us, the more we try to hide our true selves and contort ourselves into something that will please our elders and peers.

 “When you’re young and consistently told that who you are is incorrect and needs to be eradicated, you listen and start to eradicate yourself.”